emiliacb/challenge-scale-ai/README.md

 A React-based 3D visualization tool that renders point clouds and cuboids from JSON data using Three.js and React Three Fiber.

+The challenge requirements can be found in [challenge.md](docs/challenge.md).

 ## Table of contents

 - [Features](#features)